nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 #### Using puttygen.exe
 * Download puttygen.exe from https://www.puttygen.com/download-putty#Download_PuTTY_073_for_Windows
 * Run puttygen.exe, make sure the settings are as shown in the below image and click *Generate* button.
 Move the cursor over the blank area to generate randomness.
 Then the key generation process will be completed
-* Before clicking the Generate button, Key passphrase can be entered if we desire to password protect the gprivate key
+* Before clicking the Generate button, Key passphrase can be entered if we desire to password protect the generated private key
 * Click on the save public key and save private key buttons to save the public and private keys into files like `pblic_key` and `prv_key.ppk`
 *
 ![puttygen](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/puttygen.PNG)